cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 </CodeGroupItem>
 <CodeGroupItem title="Bob plays and rejects">

-Next, Bob creates a game, makes a move, and then rejects the game:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $bob
 $ checkersd tx checkers play-move 4 1 2 2 3 --from $bob
 $ checkersd tx checkers reject-game 4 --from $bob
 ```

+Above, Bob creates a game, makes a move, and then rejects the game.
 This returns:

 ```
 ...